+Many police leaders and some politicians have been against these reforms from the start, arguing that they contributed to rising crime early in the Covid-19 pandemic.
+Those concerns, among others, drove three rounds of revisions to the bill between 2020 and 2023.
 Here, we review what we know so far about bail reform and its impact on public safety.
-Critically, we find no evidence to believe that bail reform drove recent increases in violence.
+Critically, there is no evidence that bail reform drove recent increases in violence.

 Bail eligibility depends on several factors.

 New York’s bail reform legislation went into effect at the start of 2020 and changed where and how judges may impose monetary bail pending the outcome of a criminal case.
 Broadly speaking, the law separates cases into two categories based on the alleged crime involved.

 According to the law, judges have the option to set bail in almost any case involving a violent felony.
 In these “bail eligible” cases, a defendant must pay any assessed bail or face detention.
 In most other cases, which include most misdemeanors and nonviolent felonies, judges must release people on their own recognizance or impose some other set of conditions to ensure their return to court.
 Such conditions include restrictions on travel or supervision by a pretrial supervision agency.

 When deciding whether to release a person or set bail, the law requires judges to focus solely on the conditions that will ensure that the person returns to court.
 That means, unlike most other states, New York judges cannot consider their subjective view of a person’s “dangerousness” when deciding what release conditions to set.
 New York’s approach, which dates back to the 1970s, reflects an attempt to preserve the presumption of innocence and reduce racial biases against defendants.
 State legislators carefully considered revisiting this rule in 2020 but ultimately decided against it.